lloydmeta/miniaturs/README.md

 3. Layer 2 validations (no I/O):
     1. Are the image processing options supported?
        1. Resize-to target size check (e.g., is it too big?)
-    2. Is the remote image path pointing to a supported source?
-PENDING
-    3. Is the remote image extension supported?
 4. Determine if we can return a cached result:
     1. Is there a cached result in the storage bucket?
         1. If yes, return it as the result